 It’s about finding what all those ideas are leading us to.
-Finding order in the chaos of the big bang that is the brainstorming phase.
-This is the first attempt to create this documentation but it should not be the last.
-You have to keep coming back to it, refine, redefine it as you go.
-This will be the North star of the project during production, it can still evolve during the concept phase but not anymore once the production starts.
-Try to fill those in, if it’s unclear, leave it blank for now.
+Finding order in the chaos of the big bang, which is the brainstorming phase.
+This is the first attempt to create this documentation, but it should not be the last.
+You have to keep returning to it, refining it, and redefining it as you go.
+This will be the North star of the project during production, it can still evolve during the concept phase but not anymore once production starts.
+Try to fill those in.
+If it’s unclear, leave it blank for now.

 It’s something that all aspects of the game should speak to.

-People should be able to have a different opinion about it.
-Ask yourself “What is your opinion of [Theme]?”.
+People should be able to have different opinions about it.
+Ask yourself, “What is your opinion of [Theme]?”.

 II/ MORAL CONFLICT

 It’s what the protagonist and antagonist’s conflict is about.
-They have a different opinion about “Theme”.
+They have different opinions about “Theme.”

 III/ DESIGN PRINCIPLE

 The design principle helps us narrow down what the story is about.
-While the Theme is broad, the moral conflict help us getting one layer down, the Design Principle really makes it very directed in how we are tacking the theme.
+While the Theme is broad, the moral conflict helps us get one layer down; the Design Principle really directs how we tackle the theme.

-I believe it’s important to not have judgement of right and wrong at this point.
-If within your theme you already decide what is right, then the story will be one note or expected.
+I believe it’s essential not to have the judgment of right and wrong at this point.
+If, within your theme, you already decided what is right, then the story will be one note or expected.
 The antagonist shouldn’t just be in the wrong from the beginning.
-He should aspire to the same goal than the protagonist but using the (morally) wrong way. (morally, depending on the world vision of the author, us).
+He should aspire to the same goal as the protagonist but use the (morally) wrong way. (morally, depending on the author’s world vision).